yuxun19999/Mod-Bot/README.md

 !commands - Displays commands - Usage: `!commands`

 !shutdown - Turns off your bot. - Usage: `!shutdown` // CHECK LINE 32!
-PUT YOUR OWN DISCORD ID IN THE EMPTY QUTOES
+PUT YOUR OWN DISCORD ID IN THE EMPTY QUOTES

 !ping - Tells you your ping - Usage: `!ping`